Enhancing Communication through Visual Supports: Insights from an AAC Expert

 The Significance of Motivation: Rachel highlighted the paramount importance of motivation in communication, particularly for children with complex communication needs.
 Recognizing that every child is motivated by something, she stressed the need to identify and leverage these motivators to facilitate communication.
 Rachel emphasized the role of caregivers in understanding and responding to the child's motivations, whether it be expressing preferences or protesting activities, to foster meaningful communication exchanges.

 Low Vision Strategies and Considerations: Exploring strategies for children with low vision, Rachel addressed the challenges faced by those with cortical visual impairment (CVI).
 She emphasized the need for universal low vision strategies that benefit all children, such as utilizing high-contrast visuals and dimming lights to optimize visual access.
 Rachel highlighted the importance of early detection and intervention for CVI, noting characteristics such as inaccurate selections and scrolling behavior on devices, which may indicate visual difficulties.
-For excellent low vision strategies in EI, you can also check out Tara Tompaii's Instagram here and a blog post on her previous Coach2Coach interview. https://www.instagram.com/vision_earlyintervention/
+For excellent low vision strategies in EI, you can also check out Tara Tompaii's Instagram here https://www.instagram.com/vision_earlyintervention/

 Motor Planning and Visual Supports: Rachel emphasized the significance of motor planning in accessing visual supports, likening it to the seamless navigation of smartphone interfaces.
 Consistency in the placement of icons and visual elements aids in the development of motor plans, reducing cognitive load and facilitating communication.
 By maintaining a consistent layout, children can focus on expressing themselves rather than navigating the visual interface.